Fibromyalgia Definition

 Research into the effect of medicinal cannabis on pain associated with fibromyalgia is limited.
 However, following the legalisation of cannabis for medical purposes in 2018, there has been a rise in people looking towards medical cannabis.
 When first-line therapies have not proved effective at reducing symptoms, medical cannabis may be considered an option for fibromyalgia.

-For further information and to find out more about medical cannabis, click here to discover more about our multi-award-winning Sapphire Access Scheme.
-Alternatively, complete an eligibility assessment now.
+For further information and to find out more about medical cannabis, click here to discover more about our multi-award-winning Curaleaf Access Scheme.
+Alternatively, complete an eligibility assessent now.
 Once complete, one of our clinicians will review your application and advise whether you are eligible for progression to an appointment.